 He at once set out for Genazzano, and there, on the 11th of July, 1467, he gave thanks to his heavenly Deliverer, and deposed an oath on the Holy Gospels, in the presence of numerous witnesses, to the truth of the great miracle Our Lady had worked for him.

 YOUR DAILY DATE WITH MARY

-Today we celebrate the dedication of the Abbey of Our Lady in Pontigny (France)
+Today we celebrate the feast of Our Lady of Angels (Paris, France)

 MARY SPEAKS TO YOU